krkruk/OrionDoc/source/documents/proposal/proposal.rst

 Project Commercialization
 ================================================================================

+Development of BLDC driven mobile platforms for use in exploration, transportation, industry and recreation.

 ..
 Use of COTS such as Arduino's and Raspberry Pi-s allows reducing overall prices of the robot Cheap robots can be considered as a disposable device just like medicine treats most of the sugical tools